Comandanta Ramona: Revolutionary Law of Women

-Pop Culture

-Ramona appeared in the 1996 film The Sixth Sun: Mayan Uprising in Chiapas.
-Ramona was the subject of a song-- Todos Somos Ramona by the East Los Angeles rock band Quetzal, which was released in the year 2000.

 Health and death

 By 1996, Ramona was seriously ill with kidney failure, and was granted immunity to travel to receive a kidney transplant from her brother.
 She died on 6 January 2006 of kidney failure.

 Legacy

 Ramona was famous for her almond eyes that peeked through her balaclava, and for her prominent role in the struggle for Indigenous women's rights throughout Latin America.
 Vendors in her hometown created doll replicas of Ramona in her honor, wearing traditional Tzotzil attire, a mask, and carrying a gun.

 Ramona's legacy is one of devoted commitment to justice and democracy for indigenous women and children.
 Ramona voiced the demands of the indigenous women of Chiapas; decent housing, health clinics for women, education and food for themselves and their children.
 Ramona has enshrined access to healthcare for women into EZLN's law: a Zapatista health clinic in La Garrucha is now named the Comandanta Ramona after her.
 She was inducted into the Women's Plaza of Honor at Arizona State University for her achievements in uplifting the Indigenous women of Chiapas.

 In 2022, a professor from the Autonomous University of Nayarit held a conference, "Comandanta Ramona, the world that remains," organized by the Museum of Women commemorating the 16th anniversary of her death, The professor, Dr. Pacheco Ladron de Guevara, encapsulated Ramona's legacy with her own words; "I want all women to wake up and sow, in their hearts, the necessity to organize because we cannot construct the just and free Mexico, we desire with our arms crossed."